TABLE OF CONTENTS

 Adjustable: Staff can add, remove, or modify surcharge values at their discretion, offering flexibility in managing payments.

-2. Enable a payment surchage via your EFTPOS software
+2. Enable a payment surcharge via your EFTPOS software

 Options available for E-Commerce customers

-Because the surcharge is configured in Windcave, they will not show on the IBIS receipt or in the POS transaction when viewed in the IBIS application.
-The customer will be charged in a separate but simultaneous transaction when they complete their payment on your E-Commerce site.
+Because the surcharge is configured in Windcave, it will not show on the IBIS receipt or in the POS transaction when viewed in the IBIS application.
+By default, the customer will be charged in a separate but simultaneous transaction when they complete their payment on your E-Commerce site, however, talk to Windcave about incorporating it into a single charge.

 This article explains how booking fees work in IBIS.
 This option only charges a fee on reservation sales.
 Any retail, admission, events or gift vouchers sold online would be excluded from this charge.